inosin/csdn-sdk/README.md

 Note: I got a lot of inspiration from [this gem](https://github.com/simsicon/weibo_2).
 Thanks simsicon.

-# CsdnOAuth2
+# CSDN-SDK

-CsdnOAuth2 is a Ruby gem that provides a wrapper for interacting with CSDN [API](http://open.csdn.net/wiki/apis), which is currently the latest version.
+CSDN-SDK is a Ruby gem that provides a wrapper for interacting with CSDN [API](http://open.csdn.net/wiki/apis), which is currently the latest version.
 Check out the link if you are interested in browsing the details.
 The output data format is Hashie::Mash, check out [here](https://github.com/intridea/hashie#mash).
 If you are not familiar with oauth2, I recommend that you read this [article](http://open.csdn.net/wiki/oauth2).

 ## Requirements